We Are the Union: Return, Self Care, and Ordinary Life (2015–present)

-The band returned from hiatus in 2015, with Jer Hunter of the YouTube channel Ska Tune Network joining the band on trombone.
+The band returned from hiatus in 2015, with Jer Hunter of the YouTube channel Skatune Network joining the band on trombone.
 They released their fourth studio album, Self Care, in 2018.
 Following this album release, the band appeared on Audiotree, and released new singles in 2020.

-In April 2021, We Are The Union announced a new album, Ordinary Life, to be released on June 4, 2021 via Bad Time Records.
+In April 2021, We Are The Union announced a new album, Ordinary Life, to be released on June 4, 2021, via Bad Time Records.
 Along with the album announcement, lead vocalist Reade Wolcott came out as a trans woman, with much of the album exploring topics surrounding her transition.

-In The Summer of Ska 2022, We Are the Union became the "Official Band of Pride."
-In November 2022, drummer Brent Friedman left the band.
+In November 2022, it was announced that drummer Brent Friedman would be leaving the group.

 Influences and musical style

 We Are the Union cites Lifetime, Kid Dynamite, Slapstick, Less Than Jake, and This Is A Standoff as influences.
 More recently, they have been influenced by indie pop and pop music.